heroku/sdiff/README.md

 TODO
 -----

-- Tests
+- More Tests
 - tree snapshot functionality (for cheaper success/failure)
 - conditional updates on the client-side (so that failures are automatically retried on the next repair)
-- Failure handling in sockets closing
+- Failure handling in sockets closing too often
-- Timeout management
 - Define the access function behaviour for clients and servers (lets people use other stuff than unauthenticated TCP for things)
+- use TCP_NODELAY only when diffing
 - and so on